Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Analysis

-We note that the conditions in Lemma \ref{lemma:linesearch} is weaker than that of most proximal Newton-type methods such as \cite{PT07a,JL14a} as we do not need $B_t$ to be positive definite, in which case $Q_{B_t}^{\AL^t}$ can still be strongly convex when Assumption \ref{assum:LipGrad} holds.
-In this situation we can have a broader choice of $B_t$.
+In contrast to most Newton-type methods such as \cite{PT07a,JL14a} that require $B_t$ to be positive definite, the conditions required in Lemma \ref{lemma:linesearch} are weaker, as even if $B_t$ is not positive definite, $Q_{B_t}^{\AL^t}$ can be strongly convex when Assumption \ref{assum:LipGrad} holds.
+As our framework is more general, we allow a broader choice of $B_t$.
 In Lemma \ref{lemma:linesearch}, consider the choice of $B_t$ in \eqref{eq:Ht}, since $\tilde{H}_{\AL_t}$ is positive semidefinite, we have that $C_1 = a^t_2$.
 For $C_2$, if Assumption \ref{assum:LipGrad} holds, then since $\bxi^*$ is $(1/\rho)$-strongly convex, we have that $C_2 = C_1 + 1/\rho$, and otherwise $C_2 = C_1$.